 VA officials look over the Certificate of Eligibility and ultimately determine whether a prospective borrower can participate.

 The VA Loan Guaranty Program doesn’t have explicit income or credit standards to qualify.
 But the VA does not issue loans — it guarantees them.
-VA-approved lenders will require a credit score of at least 620.
+VA-approved lenders have their own lending standards, and military members and veterans must qualify for the loan based on their financial data.
+Most lenders will require a credit score of at least 620.
+They will also consider other factors such as income, debt to income level, credit history, appraised value of the home, and more.

 VA Loan Limits